There are a number of ways to transfer files to the College Unix computers,

 remus, as well as the high-perfomance computing system

 hpc.
 These computer names must be followed by

 .amherst.edu when you are off campus or not using VPN, e.g.

 Mounting or mapping a network disk share allows you to transfer files simply by copying them.
 Learn more about that approach here.

 FTP (File Transfer Protocol) has long been the standard method for transferring files across the Internet.
-FTP is still routinely used to download files from public servers, but its vulnerability to untrusted sniffing led to the development of better protocols for private file transfer, namely SFTP (Secure FTP) and SCP (Secure CoPy).
+FTP is still routinely used to download files from public servers, but its vulnerability to untrusted sniffing led to the development of a better protocol for private file transfer, namely SFTP (Secure FTP).

-FTP cannot be used to access the College's Unix computers.
-There are a number of secure file transfer programs available; Amherst IT recommends the following:
+There are a number of graphical secure file transfer programs available; Amherst IT recommends the following: